lamhq/tech-notes/pages/software-engineering/design/ood/design-principles/dependency-inversion.md

   Pizza <-- NYStyleVeggiePizza
 ```

-After applying Factory Method, you'll notice that our high-level component, the `PizzaStore`, and our low-level components, the pizzas, both depend on `Pizza`, the abstraction.
+After applying Factory Method, you'll notice that our high-level class, the `PizzaStore`, and our low-level classes, the pizzas, both depend on `Pizza`, the abstraction.

-## Guidelines

-The following guidelines can help you avoid OO designs that violate the Dependency Inversion Principle:
-- **No variable should hold a reference to a concrete class**.
-If you use `new`, you'll be holding a reference to a concrete class.
-Use a factory to get around that.
-- **No class should derive (inherit) from a concrete class**.
-If you derive from a concrete class, you're depending on a concrete class.
-Derive from an abstraction, like an interface or an abstract class.
-- **No method should override an implemented method of any of its base classes**.
-If you override an implemented method, then your base class wasn't really an abstraction to start with.
-Those methods implemented in the base class are meant to be reused by  all your subclasses.

-These guidelines are ideals to strive for, not strict rules.

-Being aware of these guideline when you design help you know when you are violating the principle and you'll have a good reason for doing so.

-If a class is unlikely to change, instantiating a concrete class isn't a major issue.
-If, on the other hand, a class you write is likely to change, you have some good techniques like Factory Method to encapsulate that change.

-> In Java, we instantiate `String` objects frequently without concern.
-Does it violate principles?
-Yes.
-Is it okay?
-Yes, because `String` is very unlikely to change.